ajnyga/tsvConverter/README.md

 | fileLocale1|  "en", "fi" etc. | x |

 ## Importing multilingual data

-The default locale is defined in the *convert.php* file.
-If the article has for example an abstract in multiple languages, the additional abstract data can be saved to columns named locale:abstract, for example "en:abstract".
+The new version of the converter supports three different ways of handling locales:
+- Alternative 1: If all your data is in one language, you can just give the defaultLocale value in the converter settings.
+- Alternative 2: If some of your articles are for example in English and some in Finnish, you can add an additional column named "language" and give the article locale in that column.
+See the example xls-file.
+All the article medata will be saved using the given locale.
+- Alternative 3: If your articles are all in one language, but also have some metadata in other languages, for example an abstract in another language, you can give an additional abstract field in a column named locale:abstract (for example en:abstract).

 fi - Finnish
 en - English